Alfred Russel Wallace

 (1823–1913)

-BY EUGENE M. MCCARTHY, PHD — Alfred Russel Wallace (Jan.
+The British naturalist, biogeographer, author, humanitarian, Alfred Russel Wallace (Jan.
 8, 1823–Nov.
-7, 1913).
-British naturalist, biogeographer, author, humanitarian, best known for developing a theory of evolution through natural selection independently of Charles Darwin.
+7, 1913) is best known for developing a theory of evolution through natural selection independently of Charles Darwin.

-He was the eighth of nine children, and reputedly a descendant of the Scottish warrior chieftain William Wallace (d.
-1305), of Braveheart fame.
-But, in fact, Wallace left home at such an early age that as an old man he said he knew few specifics about even his more recent ancestors.
+Supposedly, the Wallaces were descendants of the Scottish warrior chieftain William Wallace, of Braveheart fame.
+But, in fact, Alfred left home at such an early age that as an old man he said he knew few specifics about even his more recent ancestors.
 One of his typically speculative comments on this topic (My Life, 1905, vol. 1, p.
-5) was that on his mother's side "the family were not improbably French refugees after the massacre of St Bartholomew in 1572."
+5) was that on his mother's side "the family were not improbably French refugees after the massacre of St. Bartholomew in 1572."

-In 1835 his father was swindled out of his property and his family fell on hard times.
-Wallace had to stop attending school at the early age of 13, and yet, he educated himself and was eventually the author of many books on evolution and natural history.
+In 1835 his father, who seems always to have been improvident in his investments, was swindled out of most of his remaining property, and the Wallaces then fell on real hard times.
+Alfred had to stop attending school at the early age of 13, and yet, he educated himself and was eventually the author of many books on evolution and natural history.

-In the summer of 1852, he tried to return to England with everything he had collected on his inland expedition, but a month into the voyage his ship caught fire.
-He escaped with the crew, spending ten days at sea in a lifeboat, but nearly all his specimens and most of his notes went down with the ship.
+In the summer of 1852, he tried to return to England with everything he had collected on his inland expedition, but three weeks out at sea his ship, the brig Helen, caught fire and sank.
+He escaped with the crew, spending ten days at sea in a lifeboat, but thousands of carefully prepared specimens and all of his field notes went down with the ship.
 Fortunately, he had insurance and was at least compensated financially for his loss.
 He also had many specimens that he had shipped home separately before he left Belem for the Rio Negro.
+He later wrote (My Life 1905, p.
+306),

 Back in London, living on the insurance payment and the proceeds of specimen sales, he spent the next two years publishing several formal papers about his experiences, as well as two books (A Narrative of Travels On the Amazon and Rio Negro and Palm Trees of the Amazon).
 He then set out again, this time for the Malay Archipelego (now Indonesia and Malaysia).
-There he spent the next eight years, collecting more than 125,000 specimens, mostly insects, of which a thousand would be forms new to science.
+There he spent the next eight years, collecting more than 125,000 specimens — birds, snakes, amphibians, butterflies and, of course, beetles — of which a thousand would be forms new to science — including the then unheard of Flying Frog (above right).

 Theory of Evolution through Natural Selection.
 In 1858, Wallace sent Darwin an essay from Borneo, entitled On the Tendency of Varieties to Depart Indefinitely from the Original Type, that precipitated Darwin into panic.
 It gave a full account of the theory of natural selection.
 At the time, Darwin had been working on his version of the theory for some twenty years, but published nothing.